ansys/pystk/doc/source/api/ansys/stk/core/vgt/VectorGeometryToolPlaneTrajectory.rst

 .. py:class:: ansys.stk.core.vgt.VectorGeometryToolPlaneTrajectory

-   Bases: py:obj:`~ansys.stk.core.vgt.IVectorGeometryToolPlaneTrajectory`, py:obj:`~ansys.stk.core.vgt.IVectorGeometryToolPlane`, py:obj:`~ansys.stk.core.vgt.ITimeToolTimeProperties`, py:obj:`~ansys.stk.core.vgt.IAnalysisWorkbenchComponent`
+   Bases: :py:class:`~ansys.stk.core.vgt.IVectorGeometryToolPlaneTrajectory`, :py:class:`~ansys.stk.core.vgt.IVectorGeometryToolPlane`, :py:class:`~ansys.stk.core.vgt.ITimeToolTimeProperties`, :py:class:`~ansys.stk.core.vgt.IAnalysisWorkbenchComponent`

    The plane is defined on the basis of a trajectory of a Point with respect to a ReferenceSystem.